timeo-schmidt/buzzinga/edge/model_deploy/README.md

 # Add the Makefile and main.c to the project
 $ cp -R ./deployment_pieces/* ./buzzinga-project-1-v5/

+# Add the python scripts for Firebase Cloud Messaging to the project
+$ cp -R ./FSM_notifications/* ./buzzinga-project-1-v5/

+# Go to the project directory
 $ cd ./buzzinga-project-1-v5

 # Compile the library together with your custom source